graysonhyc/lww_elements_set_py/README.md

 - Does not exist if the element is present in the remove set but not in the add set (trivial)
 - Exists if the element's most recent operation is an "add"
 - Does not exist if the element's most recent operation is a "remove"
+- If the timestamp of add and remove are the same, it is biased towards "add"

 This implementation provides the following APIs: